-Department of Engineering Cybernetics, Norwegian University of Science and Technology, Norway
+Engineering Cybernetics, Norwegian University of Science & Technology, Norway

-Abstract: In this paper we derive the singularity-free dynamic equations of AUV-manipulator systems using a minimal representation.
-Autonomous underwater vehicles (AUVs) are normally modeled using the singularity-prone Euler angles, but introducing quasi-coordinates allows us to derive the dynamics using minimal and globally valid non-Euclidean configuration coordinates.
-This is a great advantage as the configuration space of an AUV is non-Euclidean.
+Abstract: In this paper we derive the singularity-free dynamic equations of spacecraftmanipulator systems using a minimal representation.
+Spacecraft are normally modeled using Euler angles, which leads to singularities, or Euler parameters, which is not a minimal representation and thus not suited for Lagrange's equations.
+We circumvent these issues by introducing quasi-coordinates which allows us to derive the dynamics using minimal and globally valid non-Euclidean configuration coordinates.
+This is a great advantage as the configuration space of a spacecraft is non-Euclidean.
 We thus obtain a computationally efficient and singularity-free formulation of the dynamic equations with the same complexity as the conventional Lagrangian approach.
 The closed form formulation makes the proposed approach well suited for system analysis and model-based control.
-This paper focuses on the kinematic and dynamic properties of AUV-manipulator systems and we present the explicit matrices needed for implementation together with several mathematical relations that can be used to speed up the algorithms.
-The hydrodynamic and damping forces are also included in the equations.
-By presenting the explicit equations needed for implementation, the approach presented becomes more accessible and engineers and programmers can implement the results without extensive knowledge of the mathematical background.
+This paper focuses on the dynamic properties of free-floating and free-flying spacecraft-manipulator systems and we show how to calculate the inertia and Coriolis matrices in such a way that this can be implemented for simulation and control purposes without extensive knowledge of the mathematical background.

-Keywords: AUV-manipulator dynamics, robot modeling, singularities, quasi-coordinates.
+Keywords: Spacecraft-manipulator dynamics, robot modeling, singularities, quasi-coordinates.